Casey Prather: College career

 Prather played four seasons of college basketball for Billy Donovan's Florida Gators.
 Over his first three college seasons, Prather was a key role player off the bench.
 As a junior in 2012–13, Prather played in 29 games with two starting assignments, and averaged a career-best 6.2 points per game.
 He led the Southeastern Conference (SEC) with a .642 two-point field goal percentage.
 He twice scored a season-high 12 points, and had an 11-point game in Florida's Sweet 16 win over Florida Gulf Coast.

 As a senior year in 2013–14, Prather stepped up to become a key scorer for the Gators, more than doubling his scoring average from his junior year.
 He led the Gators in scoring and was named first-team All-SEC.
 He became the third Gator under Billy Donovan to record three 27-point games in a single season, joining Nick Calathes (2008–09) and Teddy Dupay (2000–01).
 He totaled six 20-point games, including his career-best 28 points in Florida's season opener against North Florida.
 This increase in production was a key factor for Florida becoming one of the top teams of the 2013–14 season.
 For the fourth straight year, the Gators reached the Regional Finals, where they defeated Dayton to move on to the Final Four.
-In the National semi-finals, the Gators were defeated by Connecticut to fall short of reaching the Championship Game, despite a 15-point effort from Prather.
+In the national semifinals, the Gators were defeated by Connecticut to fall short of reaching the championship game, despite a 15-point effort from Prather.
 In 37 games (35 starts) for the Gators in 2013–14, he averaged 13.8 points, 5.0 rebounds, 1.6 assists and 1.0 steals per game.
 He led the SEC, and was seventh in the NCAA, with a .603 field goal percentage, and led the SEC in two-point field goal percentage for the second season in a row, at .607.